MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Method

 The propagation delay along each path is determined by how the arbitrary $3$-D displacement of a point alters the geometric length of its segments.
-The Lemma \ref{lemma:3ddisplacement} formalizes this relationship for any fixed observer point, as illustrated in Fig.~\ref{figure:lemma1}.
+Proposition~\ref{Proposition:3ddisplacement} formalizes this relationship for any fixed observer point, as illustrated in Fig.~\ref{figure:Proposition1}.